 That schools work hard to break down preconceptions amongst teachers and pupils as to what drawing or sculpture (for example) is or might be.
 Preconceptions can stifle creativity.
 If we take the lid off art and design we can allow the subject to flourish.
 Experimentation, risk, and innovation should be encouraged.

-That schools should be less focussed on outcome and more focussed on the creative journey.
+Schools should be less focused on outcome and more focused on the creative journey.
 When schools work towards a predefined, prescribed outcome (i.e. in the case of a display) the understanding and learning of pupils can be compromised.
 Ofsted recognises that work which looks great at first glance can often hide poor learning outcomes.
 Instead schools should work to create confident, independent artists who can articulate and value their own creative journeys.

 We suggest that each term children should be given the opportunity to explore a variety of polarities: